shantanuverma27/shantanuverma27.github.io/index.md

-# Welcome to my website
+## Welcome to my website

 My name is Shantanu Verma.
-I have great interest in project management, data science and machine learning.

-In my professional experience, I have seen that whenever we talk of data science and machine learning, we usually talk about roles such as data analyst, data engineer and machine learning engineer.
-But I have never come across a role which talks about project management of data science projects.
-And I often wonder why!!

-It is a well established fact that the skillsets required for an IT project management is different ------ More to come
+I have created this website to share some skills and best practices with all of you based on my experiences in my professional and non-professional life.
+Here you will find resources on various topics that I have been exposed to.
+And I hope these resources will help people in some way or other.

 ### Markdown